aminhaiqal/Quickride/README.md

 We welcome feedback from our users to improve the Student Grab experience.
 If you encounter any issues or have suggestions for new features, please [submit an issue](https://github.com/aminhaiqal/Quickride/issues).

 ## Future Enhancements

-This is the initial version of Student Grab, and we plan to enhance the platform based on user feedback and needs.
+This is the initial version of Quickride, and we plan to enhance the platform based on user feedback and needs.
 Some of the planned future enhancements include:

 - Integration with popular payment gateways for cashless transactions.
 - Implementing a rating and feedback system for students to review their ride experiences.